“Secure” Does Not Always Mean “Invisible”

-- Detection mechanism – Is there specific equipment that will be used to validate authenticity (as in light-sensitive ink on a passport) or will it be validated by the naked eye (as in the watermark on a U.S. $20 bill)?
+- Detection mechanism – Is there specific equipment that will be used to validate authenticity (as in light-sensitive ink on a passport), or will it be verified by the naked eye (as in the watermark on a U.S. $20 bill)?

 - Security level – Are there other security protocols being implemented for the application?
 Just how secure does this item need to be?